 This is not the least important part of getting over someone.
 It’s just the last thing I thought of.

 Don’t get your private-eye on and spy on their social media accounts.
 Don’t ask anyone how they’re doing or who they’re seeing now.
+None of this helps the healing process.

 Just let them exist in their world.
 You will greatly reduce the time spent in the depressing dregs of recovery.
 Treat them as if they are effectively dead.